miladhub/quarkus-webapp/README.md

 ```

 Enter Keycloak at <http://localhost:8180/admin/> with credentials `admin` / `admin`, create a realm
-from the top-left realms menu, and import [this file](backend/config/realm-export.json).
+from the top-left realms menu, and import [this JSON file](backend/config/realm-export.json).

 From the realm Users page, create a user, e.g.:
 * Username: `alice`